alsonleej/tp/docs/DeveloperGuide.md

    1. Prerequisites: Person "John Doe" already has a booking at 2025-12-25 10:00.

    2. Test case: `book dt/2025-12-25 10:00 c/Mr Lim n/John Doe desc/Another consultation`<br>
-      Expected: Error message about double booking is shown.
+      Expected: Error message "Booking conflict!
+[Team Member] is already booked at [datetime].\nExisting booking: Client '[Client Name]' for [[Description]]\nPlease choose a different time slot." is shown.

 4. **Creating a booking for non-existent person**

    1. Test case: `book dt/2025-12-25 10:00 c/Madam Chen n/NonExistentPerson`<br>
-      Expected: Error message "Person not found" is shown.
+      Expected: Error message "Cannot find team member '[name]' in your address book.\nPlease add this person first, or check the spelling of their name." is shown.

 ### Clearing all entries